hazaarlabs/hazaar-mvc/docs/src/docs/concepts/middleware.md

 Middleware in Hazaar Framework provides a flexible mechanism to process HTTP requests and responses at various stages of your application's lifecycle.
 Middleware components allow you to intercept, modify, or act upon requests before they reach your controllers, and responses before they are sent to the client.
 This enables features such as authentication, logging, request modification, and more, in a clean and reusable way.

 ::: note
- By default, Hazaar Framework automatically loads all middleware classes found in the `/work/app/middleware` directory during the application bootstrap process.
-You do not need to manually register middleware from this directory; simply place your middleware PHP files there and they will be included in the middleware stack in alphabetical order.
+ All middleware classes must be placed in the `/work/app/middleware` directory.
+Middleware is not loaded automatically; instead, global middleware is explicitly defined in your application configuration under the `middleware.global` property.
+You may use class names or aliases, which are mapped in the `middleware.aliases` property.
 :::

 ## How Middleware Works